tbongiorno1/react-project-alpha/src/README.md

 ## Bonuses

-grab snippets of the book or preview
+grab snippets of the book or preview of the first chapter